The FRENCH GIRL'S WAR

 1943 — Brooklyn, New York

 Wally Lipkin is a gifted piano player with a secret anxiety problem that causes him to lose consciousness at inopportune times.
-With his 18th birthday fast approaching, Uncle Sam will be calling him to fight overseas—a death sentence for a guy like Wally.
+With his eighteenth birthday fast approaching, Uncle Sam will be calling him to fight overseas—a death sentence for a guy like Wally.
 If he comes clean to avoid the draft, he'll surely find himself locked up in a sanatorium like his crazy uncle.

 Desperate for a solution, Wally—along with his brother Max, and their friend Frankie—enters a radio station jingle contest that promises the winner local fame, fifty clams, and a stateside government job.
 This would allow Wally to serve his country without facing the certain death he'd find on a foreign battlefield.